CARA-ch/emed-service-guide/docs/transactions/chpharm1.md

 # CH:PHARM-1: Query Pharmacy Documents

 CH:PHARM-1 (Query Pharmacy Documents) is an extension of PHARM-1, a transaction defined by IHE Pharmacy in [the CMPD profile](https://www.ihe.net/uploadedFiles/Documents/Pharmacy/IHE_Pharmacy_Suppl_CMPD.pdf), §3.1.
-It only adds a new stored query, _FindMedicationCard_.

 The eMedication service doesn't support CMA documents and these won't be present in any response.

+## Stored queries

+CH:PHARM-1 defines a new stored query, _FindMedicationCard_.

 ### FindMedicationTreatmentPlans